 Thunder Point Book # 1

-From Robyn Carr, #1 New York Times bestselling author of the popular Virgin River novels, comes Thunder Point—the highly anticipated new series that will make you laugh, make you sigh, and make you fall in love with a small town filled with people you’ll never forget.
+Discover #1 New York Times bestselling author Robyn Carr’s popular Thunder Point—a heartfelt series that will make you laugh, make you sigh and make you fall in love with a small town filled with people you’ll never forget.

 Nestled on the Oregon coast is a small town of rocky beaches and rugged charm.
 Locals love the land’s unspoiled beauty.
 Developers see it as a potential gold mine.
 When newcomer Hank Cooper learns he’s been left an old friend’s entire beachfront property, he finds himself with a community’s destiny in his hands.